 Signs That You Need a New Aerator

-If your water flow is restricted to a trickle, it may be clogged with sediment.
+If your water flow is restricted to a trickle, the aerator may be clogged with sediment.
 It is possible to clean a clogged aerator by soaking it in vinegar for a few hours.
-But because aerators are so inexpensive, it may be time to install a new aerator.
+But because aerators are so inexpensive, it may be time to install a new one.

 An added benefit is that your faucet will receive a new neoprene gasket.
 Since gaskets can begin to crack and fray over time, a new gasket also will improve the flow of water.

 Close the stopper on the sink basin.
 Fold up a hand towel and place this in the sink, as well.
 The towel will help catch any dropped parts.
 Turn off the faucet collar containing the aerator.
 Turn the collar counter-clockwise with your fingers.
 If you cannot get a good enough grip on the collar, wet a washcloth and hold this over the collar as you turn.
 The damp washcloth will provide more friction than a dry one will.

 Knock out the old aerator and discard it.
 Lay the faucet collar so that its threads are facing upward.
 Carefully place the new aerator into the collar.
 Be sure that the mesh end of the aerator is facing downward.
 Push the aerator tightly into the collar.

 Place the aerator gasket on top of the aerator, within the faucet collar.

 A properly assembled faucet collar will have an aerator with its hole side facing upward.
 The aerator will not work without its gasket.

 Use your fingers to tighten the faucet collar and aerator onto the end of the faucet.
 Do not over-tighten.
 Turn on the sink faucet to test.